 We are able to support a single community-driven feature project at a time.
 The currently active project can be found under the community project label on GitHub.

-If you have ideas, the best place to talk to us about them, is in our slack community.
+If you have ideas, the best place to talk to us about them, is in our forum.

 If you're a Ghost.org customer you can always email support to let us know about features you're keen to see us add.

 Change requests cover both architectural and functional changes to how Ghost works.
 If you have an idea for a new or different dependency, a refactor, or an improvement to a feature, etc - please be sure to:

 Use the GitHub search and check someone else didn't get there first

 Take a moment to think about the best way to make a case for, and explain what you're thinking as it's up to you to convince the project's leaders the change is worthwhile.
 Some questions to consider are:

 - Is it really one idea or is it many?